ereOn/azmq/README.md

 platforms**, including *Windows*.
 This is done through named pipes and is very convenient for portability.

+Both TCP and IPC transports (on UNIX) are compatible with the legacy `zmq` implementation.

 Please refer to the documentation for details.

 ## Current state and goals

-**AZMQ** is currently **NOT** in a production-ready state.
-While the code has decent test coverage and interoperability tests, the code has not been thoroughly performance-tested let alone optimized.

-This will come: please help or be patient.

-Also, the intended API tries to be close to the one of pyzmq, but not too close.
+The API tries to be close to the one of pyzmq, but not too close.
 Here is an **non-exhaustive** list of some differences in the APIs:

 - **AZMQ** methods never take a `timeout` parameter.
 In the asyncio world, you just use [`asyncio.wait_for()`](https://docs.python.org/3/library/asyncio-task.html#asyncio.wait_for) for that purpose.
+All asynchronous methods are cancellable at anytime.
 - There is no [`Poller`](http://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/multisocket/zmqpoller.html)
   class.
 The asyncio event-loop already gives you everything you need in terms